-No same rule applies to all French visa types and to all foreign applicants, just as the visa fees change from one type of visa to another.
+No same rule applies to all French visa types and to all foreign applicants, just as the France visa fees vary from one type of visa to another.
 Thus, some categories of the visa candidates are excluded from paying such fee, some others are required to pay a reduced fee, and the majority of visa candidates are required to pay a regular visa fee.

 Despite the regular visa fee, candidates have to pay also another fee for offering their biometric information (as a part of visa application process).